Pork And Beans Salad recipe made easy with only four ingredients.

 Serve this salad in a salad bowl or salad plate according to it's consistency.

 The drained version, in the top image may be placed on a lettuce leaf cup, if you prefer.

 Some people like to add a few extra ingredients.

-(I prefer the wonderful taste of pork and beans, which are highly seasoned and taste not competing with other vegetables or dressings.
+I prefer the wonderful taste of pork and beans, which are highly seasoned and taste not competing with other vegetables or dressings.

 If you prefer adding other ingredients here is a list you may consider.